shrtyk/kv-store/README.md

 In current implementation, certain tradeoffs were made, prioritizing simplicity and clarity to effectively demonstrate the core concepts.

-- **WAL Format**: The current WAL uses a simple, human-readable tab-separated format.
-For a production system, a more efficient and compact binary format like **Protocol Buffers** or **Gob** would reduce file size and parsing overhead.
 - **Memory Management**: Go maps do not shrink their memory allocation when items are deleted.
 For a long-running, write-heavy service, this can lead to high memory usage.
 A future improvement would be to implement a background process that periodically **rebuilds map shards** to reclaim unused memory.
 - **Replication**: To improve availability, a replication mechanism could be added to synchronize data to one or more follower nodes.
 - **Clustering**: For horizontal scalability, the store could be extended into a distributed system where data is sharded across multiple nodes in a cluster.